alexpohl/alexpohl.github.io/_pages/Resume.md

 <h2>Other administrative responsibilities</h2>

+- `2026` Jury for a lecturer position at Université Bourgogne Europe, Dijon, France.
+- `2026` Jury member for the PhD defense of Justin Gérard, Université Catholique de Louvain, Louvain-la-Neuve, Belgium.
-- `2021–prst` Member of the communication staff, Biogéosciences
+- `2021–2026` Member of the communication staff, Biogéosciences

 <p>&nbsp;</p>